 May contain affiliate links.
 Read my privacy and affiliate disclosure policy for more info.

 Being a beekeeper, I always have a focus on honey bees.
 However, they are not the only ones that can benefit from a stable food supply during times of dry weather.

 When planting for bees, it is good to create plant groupings.
 Instead of having 1 plant of 20 different types, create block planting.
-Having 4 plants of 5 different varieties will be especially attractive to honey bees.
+Use multiples such as -having 4 plants of of each type and maybe 5 different varieties in one bed.

 Asters (Aster spp.) come in many different varieties and colors.
-Though most are small, they provide food late in the season when many other plants have gone to seed.
+Though most are small, they provide food for bees late in the season when many other plants have gone to seed.

 These dependable little flowers are hardy and easy to grow.
 They thrive in sunny locations.
 You may notice many wild types growing along roadsides and in fields.

 Bee Balm (Monarda didyma) is an interesting plant.
 We know it must be attractive to bees – it even has the word “bee” in its common name.

 Bee Balm has unusual frilly blooms and comes in several colors.
 It is suitable for sunny locations to partial shade.

 Butterfly Weed (Asclepias tuberosa) is a very drought tolerant plant.
 Once established it requires no maintenance from the gardener.

 Happiest in a sunny spot, Butterfly Weed is also a host plant for monarch butterflies.
 These plants die back to the ground in Winter and grow again in the Spring.